kleopatra999/faq/answers.md

 matrix](http://perl6.org/compilers/features) for an overview of implemented features.

+Please note that Larry Wall has announced at the FOSDEM in 2015, that a production release of Rakudo Perl 6 is planned for Christmas *2015*.

 <span id="features"></span>
 ### Why should I learn Perl 6?
 What's so great about it?